 A “We Let the Dog Decide” Comparison Test Thriller Starring Roxy Hamel

 While searching for the best cargo van for her other side job as a consultant for the FBI, in which she has become well known for following creepy serial killers down into their dark basements, our very own canine car reviewer Roxy Starling knew exactly what she needed.
 She was on the market for a modestly sized, fuel efficient, easy to clean and extremely utilitarian mobile investigation unit from which she could do her work.
 And maybe manage to store some bodies in it should that be necessary.
+If you’re looking for a new van and you’re wondering how much the insurance would be on your new vehicle, you could have a search around the internet to find a cheaper van insurer.

 Normal people as well as canines will find both the 2015 Ford Transit Connect in cargo work form like our tester and the 2015 Nissan NV200 (which only comes that way) handy for hauling things like lumber, tools, instruments and amps for a traveling band with both vehicles offering tons of cargo and dead body room.
 The Nissan landed at over 122 cubic feet behind the driver and passenger seats with our Ford offering 128 cubic feet.
 Both of these models had no rear seats and only the Ford is really available in a fully passenger carrying variant with seven full seats and windows all around.